 In the end, Bluetooth headphones and earbuds experience at least 32ms of audio latency.
 But that’s only in ideal circumstances.
 You’re more likely to run into a 100-300ms delay, especially while using true wireless earbuds.
 Thankfully, that 100-500ms delay time isn’t a death-blow for watching video, so long as your headphones and phone (or computer) support the Bluetooth 5.0 audio standard.

-Creative Outlier Gold TWS True Wireless Sweatproof Earphones with Software Super X-Fi, Bluetooth 5.0, aptX/AAC, Long Battery Life 39hrs Total, 14hrs Per Charge, Siri/Google Assistant (Gold)
+Creative Outlier Air TWS True Wireless Sweatproof Earphones, Bluetooth 5.0, aptX/AAC, Long Battery Life 30hrs Total, 10hrs Per Charge, Graphene Driver, Dual-Voice Calls, Siri/Google Assistant (Black)

-The Creative Outlier Gold wireless earbuds conform to the Bluetooth 5.0 standard and support aptX HD and AAC codecs.
-They have a massive (total) battery life of 40 hours, and come at a reasonable mid-range price.
+The Creative Outlier Air wireless earbuds conform to the Bluetooth 5.0 standard and support aptX HD and AAC codecs.
+They have a massive (total) battery life of 30 hours, and come at a reasonable mid-range price.

 Bluetooth 5.0 is the current standard for wireless audio transmission.
+(However, some newer devices utilize advances found in versions 5.1, 5.2, and 5.3.)
 It processes data faster than previous iterations of Bluetooth—effectively generating higher quality audio with shorter delay times.
 But Bluetooth 5.0 doesn’t totally mask the latency of wireless audio.
 Instead, it compensates for lag through a technique called audio-video sync (or A/V sync).

 A/V sync is an interesting solution to audio lag.
 With this technology, your phone estimates the audio latency of your setup and adds that same latency to whatever video’s playing on-screen.
 In the end, your video and audio information are aligned and appear to work without a shred of lag.